Arnold DeVries: Writings and views

 His 1946 book, Fountain of Youth, advocated a fruitarian raw food diet.
 He later distanced himself from this viewpoint, consumed animal products, and embraced a Paleolithic diet in Primitive Man and His Food, 1952.
 He also started his own publishing company, Chandler Book Company.
-He married Dorice E. Shemtob in 1959, she died in 1981.
-He married Mary K. Parmely in 1981, they divorced in 1993.
 DeVries was associated with the Universal Church of the Master and was an ordained minister.
 The Universal Church of the Master is a religious organization that takes influence from Christianity and spiritualism.
 DeVries was involved in the natural hygiene movement.
 He recommended exercise, fasting, sleep, and avoidance of medical drugs.

 DeVries was the co-author of Ben Klassen's 1982 book Salubrious Living.
 Twenty-one of the book’s twenty-two chapters were written by DeVries.
 It was basically a reprint of his 1946 book The Fountain of Youth.
 Klassen noted that apart from the introduction and last chapter on eugenics, "the entire balance of the text has been written by Arnold DeVries, who compiled the study in an excellent book entitled The Fountain of Youth."
 Historian George Michael noted that it was "surprising that DeVries would collaborate with Klassen with whom he seemingly disagreed on many issues."
 For example, DeVries admired Pacific Islanders for their physical beauty and criticized the dieting and lifestyles of Western culture.
 The book endorses fasting, sunbathing, fruitarian, and raw food dieting.
 DeVries eschewed medical treatment and believed that fasting could treat most illnesses.

 DeVries believed that correct diet and exercise would improve one's beauty and health.
 He gave specific instructions for women to be fit mates for strong males.
 Klassen promoted this idea to "upgrade" the white race by improving the offspring.
+In the 1990s, Tommy Rydén, a Swedish white supremacist, founded the DeVries Institute, named after DeVries, through which he translated esoteric white supremacist health writings.

+Personal life and death

+He married Dorice E. Shemtob in 1959, she died in 1981.
+He married Mary K. Parmely in 1981, they divorced in 1993.
+He had three daughters.

+He died in Greene, Iowa, on February 16, 1996, from cancer.